US autism rate continues to rise, CDC says, pointing to greater awareness and better screening

 Improvements in early identification of autism “have been apparent,” the authors of the CDC report wrote, and “differences in the prevalence of children identified with [autism spectrum disorder] across communities might be due to differences in availability of services for early detection and evaluation and diagnostic practices.”

-Boys have consistently had higher rates of autism diagnosis than girls – in 2022, there was a 3.4-fold difference in rates among 8-year-olds, according to the new CDC report.
-While that ratio has started to narrow in recent years, the new report notes that it’s not simply because of improvements in identification in girls.
+Boys have consistently had higher rates of autism diagnosis than girls: In 2022, there was a 3.4-fold difference in rates among 8-year-olds, according to the new CDC report.
+Although that ratio has started to narrow in recent years, the new report notes that it’s not simply because of improvements in identification in girls.

 Autism diagnosis was also more common among Asian, Black and Hispanic children than it was among White children, a shift that was first identified in the most recent past report that captured trends for 8-year-olds in 2020.
 In recent years, diagnoses have also shifted to become less prevalent in wealthy neighborhoods than in socially disadvantaged neighborhoods.